cass-i-dy/startup/README.md

 ## Key features
++ Secure login over HTTPS
++ Up to date Map
++ Ability to view all the data inputed
++ Ability to see all markers created
++ Store geologic data relevent to the area
++ Create and label markers in any location

 ## Technologies
 + **HTML**- HTML is used to create the structure for the site.
 There will be three HTML pages overall.
 One page will be for the login.
 One page will be for displaying the map and adding markers and this will contain a hyperlink to second page which will be a database of all the markers that has been added recently.